gabl22/gabl22/README.md

   frontend development. <b>Praise to Frontend Devs</b>🎉<br>
   I've little experience with Python.
 At the moment,<br>
   I'm interested in DOS systems, playing around<br>
-  with Microsoft Batch & PowerShell.
+  with Microsoft Batch & PowerShell as well as<br>
+  other libraries in Java.
+(Stay tuned!)

   ✨ You're asking about my story?<br>
   My story is not finished yet.<br>
   I'm still writing...<br>
+  working...<br>
   Go on.<br>
   Wake up.